retry51776/notes/psychlogy/README.md

 - Transparency accelerate learning process.
 > The very reason I write this repo.

-- Focus proportional to YOUR ability to change it.

 - Past can't change; Only reflect if you intended change yourself for future.

 - There is no solution, only tradeoff.